raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 Instant, Ranged, Resist (Endurance)

 Disruption is used for damaging or dissembling physical objects without the need for tools.
 It is commonly employed to drive off or kill living creatures, such as birds or vermin.
 When successfully cast, Disruption inflicts 1d3 damage to a single random Hit Location or the overall Hit Points of an object.
-In both cases the damage ignores any armourarmor or natural protection.
+In both cases the damage ignores any armor or natural protection.

 ### Extinguish